payamparvizi/adaptive_optics_gym/README.md

 ## Installation Instructions

 In this work, we used Windows operating system with Python 3.9.7 version.
-First, the modules can be installed through [requirements.txt](requirements.txt) file by using command below in Windows:
+First, the modules can be installed through [requirements.txt](requirements.txt) file through PyPI using the command below in Windows:

 ```
 python -m venv gym_env